tenta-browser/chromium-crosswalk/docs/memory-infra/memory_benchmarks.md

 This will run the story with a default of 3 repetitions and produce a `results.html` file comparing results from this and any previous benchmark runs.
-In addition, you'll also get individual [trace files][memory-infra] for each story run by the benchmark.
+In addition, you'll also get individual [trace files][memory-infra] for each story run by the benchmark. **Note:** by default only high level metrics are shown, you may need to tick the "Show all" check box in order to view some of the lower level memory metrics.

 ![Example results.html file](https://storage.googleapis.com/chromium-docs.appspot.com/ea60207d9bb4809178fe75923d6d1a2b241170ef.png)